-An alligator skin upholstered Rolls Royce was among the 690 items confiscated.
+An alligator skin upholstered Rolls Royce was among the record number of endangered animal items seized by UK border control officers in the year to April 2013.

 A total of 690 items were confiscated, including eight live big cats, tortoises and hippo teeth, reports citing the Home Office said Friday.